Brownies-SE/CodeQuiz/README.md

 This project is not complete:

 To Do: Add a high scores list to the end page to see users high scores.
+The scores are not working properly
+User Interface is bad